felixrieseberg/Ghost-Azure/README.md

 **Note: After deployment, Ghost will continue setup - resulting in your brand new website staying blank on the very first load.
 Just refresh, you'll see that everything worked well!**

+If you're interested in hosting your blog's images on Azure Blob Storage, check out Tommy Parnell's [ghost-azure-storage module](https://github.com/tparnell8/ghost-azurestorage) that plugs directly into Ghost.

 #### Custom Domain
 Directly after installation, Ghost will assume that your blog runs at `http://sitename.azurewebsites.net`.
 Should you switch to a custom domain, please inform Ghost about that change - you can do by setting the App Setting `websiteUrl` and restarting your website.